Notable People

 She also changed the voice of the place

 Rudoren's author page is revealing on tone as well as career fact.
-It highlights her weekly column, "Looking Forward," her commentary award from the Religion News Association, and her current role leading newsletters.
+It highlights her weekly column, "Looking Forward," her commentary award from the Religion News Association, and her role leading newsletters.
 That combination points to a broader editorial habit: make the publication feel personal enough to read regularly, but reported enough to matter.

 In Jewish media, that balance is not easy.
 Too much intimacy and the work collapses into insider reassurance.
 Too much distance and it stops feeling like communal journalism at all.
 Rudoren's public record suggests that she kept trying to sit in the harder middle, where identity, argument, and reporting have to share space.